 Official Language Test Scores

 Applicants whose native language is not English are required to submit one Language Assessment Test for admission to the Purdue University Graduate School.
-Students can choose from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS).
+Students can choose from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Purdue University Office of Graduate Admissions will discontinue the acceptance of Pearson Test of English (PTE) scores.
 This will take effect for all applicants to all MBA and MS programs beginning with Spring 2019 semester and beyond.*

 - The Graduate School accepts all valid forms of TOEFL testing.
 Krannert School of Management requirements are: Paper based-test (minimum score of 600), computer based-test (minimum score of 260), and Internet-based test (minimum score of Writing 20, Speaking 22, Listening 18, Reading 22, and Total bandwidth 93).
 For the Internet-based test, all 5 minimum scores must be satisfied.
 Only official TOEFL scores received directly from Educational Testing Service are acceptable.
 For further information, visit www.toefl.org.
 TOEFL scores must be reported to Purdue University’s Graduate School.
 Please use institution code 1631.

 - The Graduate School accepts International English Language Testing System (IELTS) scores.
 Krannert School of Management requirements are: An overall band score of 7.5 is required for admission, with 7.0 required per each section.
 For more information, visit www.ielts.org.

-- The Graduate School also accepts the Pearson Test of English (PTE) Academic scores.
+- *(See above) The Graduate School also accepts the Pearson Test of English (PTE) Academic scores.
 Krannert School of Management requirements are: An overall score of 70 is required for admission.
 For more information, visit http://www.pearsonpte.com.